-A full course load 12 credits per semester, but students can register for up to 12 credits with the permission of the GPD.
+A full course load 9 credits per semester, but students can register for up to 12 credits with the permission of the GPD.

-The Graduate School requires a minimum of 72 credits for a Ph.D degree, including at least 24 research credits.
+The Graduate School requires a minimum of 72 credits for a Ph.D degree, divided into 48 course credits and 24 research credits.

-TA's get 6 credits towards their minimum workload for the semester and may register for research credits during the summer.
+TA's get 6 credits towards their minimum workload for each semester and are expected to register for 6 research credits during the summer.

 B. Qualifying Papers

-Students are required to write two Qualifying Papers (QPs): one in the second year, and a second in the third year.
+Students are required to write two Qualifying Papers (QPs): one in the second year, and the other in the third year.